pixerhp/pixerhp/README.md

 Hello, I'm Pixer!
-I'm a catholic, a guy, and an indie dev.
+I'm a guy, a Catholic and an indie dev.

 --> https://pixerpinecone.carrd.co/